AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Here's what the function does:

-1. **Prepares Issuance Input:** Constructs the input parameters for issuing the TOKEN, including symbol, amount, memo, and recipient address.
+1. **Prepares Issuance Input:** Constructs the input parameters for issuing the token including symbol, amount, memo, and recipient address.

-2. **Calls Smart Contract Method:** Sends the transaction to the SideChain smart contract to issue the TOKEN.
+2. **Calls Smart Contract Method:** Sends the transaction to the sidechain smart contract to issue the token.

-3. **Handles Success:** Updates the notification to show successful issuance and notifies the user that the TOKEN will appear in their wallet.
+3. **Handles Success:** Updates the notification to show successful issuance and notifies the user that the token will appear in their wallet.

-### Transfer TOKEN to Staking Contract
+### Transfer Token to Staking Contract

-**Create a Function to Transfer TOKEN to Staking Contract for Reward Balance**
+**Create a Function to Transfer Token to the Staking Contract for Reward Balance**

 - Scroll down to find the comment `// Step O - Transfer TOKEN to Staking Contract`.